Hangover Cure ?

 There are a number of products and resources on the net that make numerous claims on this exact topic and it is not hard to find a number of "10 best ways to cure a hangover" type articles.
 However, from what we have seen much of what has been published has been done so without scientific evidence or thorough testing.

 Additionally, if you find that you are hungover more often than not and if it is starting to have a negative impact it may be worth considering reducing your alcohol intake.
 For further information and help regarding this we would recommend having a look at drinkaware.co.uk, for tips, advice and support.
+Remember, we are all different and it is important to know your own limits and above all else when consuming alcohol stay safe and drink responsibly.

 Revival is designed to support a balanced diet and is not intended to cure, treat or prevent any medial conditions or illness.

-Common Myths 1.
-Hair of the dog
+1. Hair of the dog

 Some people believe that the best way to overcome a hangover is to start drinking again.
 Clearly this is not a sensible nor viable solution.
 Whilst drinking more may once again lead to intoxication this will only temporarily mask the way you are feeling.
 In fact the additional alcohol is likely to dehydrate your further and ultimately make you feel much worse